aleesaan/ng-scrollspy/README.md

-# :shipit: Angular Scroll Spy :shipit:
+# Angular Scroll Spy
 A lightweight Angular library to get the active section.

+:shipit:

 [See the demo here](https://aleesaan.github.io/ng-scrollspy/).

 ### Features: